rprajapati0067/search-api/README.md

 3. Charging Stations API implemented with 3 nearest spots

 # TODO
-  Have to call API concurrently
+  1. Have to call API concurrently.
+  2. Have to write test cases.

 # Steps to Run API
 Open cmd in the project directory